 DISCUSSION

 Ideas:

+Domestication matters kind of

+Polygenic quantitative virulence

+Mechanisms of quantitative virulence

+Consequences for Plant Breeding

 Multiple lines of evidence support a contrast between the genetic basis of pathogen virulence in specialists and the generalist, Botrytis cinerea.

 Host domestication is theoretically expected to decrease resistance to pathogens as alleles are lost in the domestication bottleneck.
 This assumption is supported in studies of specialist pathogens [GIVE EXAMPLES].
 In the generalist B. cinerea, however, domestication effects are small.
 We measured an 18% increase in susceptibility across domesticated varieties, but this effect was not statistically significant.
 Host domestication only significantly affected three out of the 91 isolates we studied.
-So while host domestication consistently reduces resistance to specialists, this is only true for a subset of B. cinerea genotypes.
+So while host domestication consistently reduces resistance to this specialist pathogen, this is only true for a subset of B. cinerea genotypes.
 If the effect of host domestication varies by B. cinerea genotype, we must study many genotypes to truly understand the factors contributing to B. cinerea virulence.
 Smaller sample sizes could miss the host domestication effect entirely, or provide a false positive signature of consistently increased virulence on domesticated hosts.

 In order to breed resistance to Botrytis cinerea or other generalist pathogens, it is likely necessary to work with a genetically variable population.
 This study indicates that responses to host domestication, host genotype, and virulence genetics varies with pathogen genotype.
 Breeding resistance to a single pathogen genotype is unlikely to translate to durable resistance against B. cinerea as a species.